BIGspring – ENERGY FREE WATERER – 60 Gallon with heat

-These bands are seal tight to keep out bugs and moisture.
-The poly material contains a UV inhibitor and it’s designed to be used Outdoors year-round the large slide valve is big enough for range cubes enlarger granules.
+These bands are sealed tight to keep out bugs and moisture.
+The poly material contains a UV inhibitor and it’s designed to be used Outdoors year-round the large slide valve is big enough for range cubes and enlarger granules.
 Simply pull the steel handle and the plate slides open and allows you to control the flow of grain into a bucket.
 A paragraph please note that an auger is not available with this Bend, 4 lower volume use.
 The roof and lid are both made of polyethylene well the walls are made from galvanized steel.
-The large lid locks down so it won’t blow up and prevent any rain or moisture from entering the bin.common Core
+The large lid locks down so it won’t blow up and prevents any rain or moisture from entering the bin.

-To get a sense for how it’s done, click on one of the assembly manuals below:
+To get a sense of how it’s done, click on one of the assembly manuals below:

-It keeps the pellets or corn dry and protected from moisture and allows for manually dispensing to a bucket set under the bin.
+It keeps the pellets or corn dry and protected from moisture and allows for manual dispensing to a bucket set under the bin.

 There are two different available sizes.
 Each bin is 5′ in diameter and the extra capacity is created by adding a second steel ring wall section.
 The diameter remains the same but it adds 2′ to the overall height

-As mentioned above, the bins ship un-assembled on a pallet to keep shipping costs low.
-We are able to ship them around the country and if you’d like a quote with delivery right to your door, just let us know and we’ll forward one for your review.
+As mentioned above, the bins ship unassembled on a pallet to keep shipping costs low.
+We can ship them around the country and if you’d like a quote with delivery right to your door, just let us know and we’ll forward one for your review.

-Barn World as a large selection both metal grain bins and poly in a variety of sizes.
-Whether you need 108 bushel capacity or 975, there one for you!
+Barn World has a large selection of both metal grain bins and poly in a variety of sizes.
+Whether you need 108-bushel capacity or 975, there is one for you!